-Want to discover new things and love to find hidden treasure.
-Some players just like the thrill of discovery.
+Want to discover new things and love to find hidden treasures.
+Some players like the thrill of discovery.
 They like to dig down and find something new or unknown.
 Secret pathways and rare finds excite them much more than gaining a prize.

-- Include ways of discovery such as hidden clues, puzzles, jokes or features that they can hunt for or unlock.
+- Include ways of discovery, such as hidden clues, puzzles, jokes, or features they can hunt for or unlock.

 - Consider using augmented reality for new ways to explore a product or world